 - Apply Online anytime after August 1.

-- Applications must be submitted by December 1st
+- Applications must be submitted by and materials received by December 1st

 New Student Orientation & Retreat